MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

-And it was revealed unto him by the Holy Ghost, that he should not see death, before he had seen the Lord’s Christ.
+And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Christ.
 (Luke 2:26)

-From that time forth began Jesus to shew unto his disciples, how that he must go unto Jerusalem, and suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day.
+From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.
 (Matthew 16:21)

-Then assembled together the chief priests, and the scribes, and the elders of the people, unto the palace of the high priest, who was called Caiaphas, (Matthew 26:3)
+Then the chief priests, the scribes, and the elders of the people assembled at the palace of the high priest, who was called Caiaphas, (Matthew 26:3)

-Now the chief priests, and elders, and all the council, sought false witness against Jesus, to put him to death; (Matthew 26:59)
+Now the chief priests, the elders, and all the council sought false testimony against Jesus to put Him to death, (Matthew 26:59)

 The chief priests and elders possessed authority over the conduct of the Israelites.
 Because of their envy they murdered Christ.
 They were unwilling to submit to the spiritual authority of the Lord.

-And when he was accused of the chief priests and elders, he answered nothing.
+And while He was being accused by the chief priests and elders, He answered nothing.
 (Matthew 27:12)

-For he [Pilate] knew that for envy they had delivered him.
+For he knew that they had handed Him over because of envy.
 (Matthew 27:18)